Category Archives: 2019 Films

 The comparisons to the horrific conditions in the United States present day with a wannabe dictator in the White House are sobering.

-Thankfully, the United States is still the land of the brave and the free and certainly the outspoken.
-But we have a voice, and Franz did not nor do the Austrian people who he presumably represents.
+Thankfully, the United States remains the land of the brave and the free, and certainly the outspoken.
+But we have a voice, and Franz did not, nor do the Austrian people whom he presumably represents.
 He did his best and refused to succumb to the pressures, but the question can be asked if it was worth it.

 Malick does it again, offering another left-of-center production that goes against the grain compared to most modern cinema.
 World War II films are a dime a dozen, but this film stands out for its beauty and characterization.

-One most likely needs to get Terrence Malick and his films to truly understand and appreciate what the man is going for here and props for adding a more concise story to draw viewers.
+One needs to see Terrence Malick’s films to truly understand and appreciate what the man is going for here, and props for adding a more concise story to draw viewers.

-A Hidden Life (2019) is grand and fraught with meaning adding relevance to the current United States political state.
+A Hidden Life (2019) is grand and fraught with meaning, adding relevance to the current state of the United States’ political system.

 Uncut Gems-2019